Transcript: Kiwifruit & DNA Repair

-In 2003 a landmark study was published in the journal Carcinogenesis.
-Now we’ve known "plant –based diets rich in fruit and vegetables can preveent development of several chronic age-related diseases, including cancer, but why? "”consumption of fruits and vegetables is associated with decreased risk of cancer, but why?
-The “mechanism behind this protective effect is not clear.
-We know “These foods are rich in antioxidants, which are capable of decreasing oxidative damage to DNA and thus might prevent mutation and cancer,” but what about the second line of defense against oxidative DNA damage, DNA repair.
-We’re going to get some DNA damage in our world no matter how healthy our diets, so its critical to find ways to upregulate our DNA repair enzymes to better assist with stitching our DNA back together.
+In 2003, a landmark study was published in the journal Carcinogenesis.
+Now, we’ve known “Plant-based diets rich in fruits and vegetables can prevent the development of several chronic age-related diseases, including cancer.”
+But why?
+Well, the mechanism behind this protective effect is not clear.
+We know whole plant foods are rich in antioxidants, which are capable of decreasing oxidative damage to DNA, and thus might prevent mutation and cancer.

-First, what happened to the level of DNA damage.
+First, what happened to the level of DNA damage?
 Each symbol represents the DNA damage measured in one person.
-So day zero, no kiwifruit, the “WO” means without kiwifruitm and you can see they start out all over the map.
+So, day zero, no kiwifruit; the “WO” means without kiwifruit.
+And you can see they start out all over the map, right?
 Maybe some were smokers, or sat in traffic, who knows.
-But then here they go on 1 kiwi a day, then they go back to zero, then 2 a day, then zero, then 3 a day.
-It wasn’t completely consistent on every day for every person, but you can kind of get a sense that the weeks without the kiwifruits DNA damage tended to go up.
-And indeed that’s what the statistical analysis showed.
-Significantly less DNA damage on the days they were eating kiwifruits.
+But then, here they go, on one kiwi a day, then they go back to zero, then two a day, then zero, then three kiwis a day.
+Now, it wasn’t completely consistent on every day for every person, but you can kind of get a sense that the times without the kiwifruits, DNA damage tended to go up.
+And indeed, that’s what the statistical analysis found: significantly less DNA damage on the days they were eating kiwifruits.

 Note that it didn’t seem to matter how many kiwis they were eating, though.
-They seemed to get the same benefit whether they were eating 1 or 3.
+They seemed to get the same benefit whether they were eating one or three.

-Now although it appears the 3 kiwis did better, than 1 or 2 statistically all 3 kiwi doses appeared pretty much the same, suggesting there’s some sort of plateau effect.
-Maybe there’s just some phytonutrient in kiwis that boosts this DNA repair enzyme system and it’s really just a matter of whether we have it in your bloodstream or not, rather than how much of it is there.
+Now, although it appears the three kiwis did better than one or two, statistically all three kiwi doses appeared pretty much the same, suggesting there’s some sort of plateau effect.
+Maybe there’s just some phytonutrient in kiwis that boosts this DNA repair enzyme system, and it’s just really a matter of whether we have it in our bloodstream or not, rather than how much of it is there.

-What would be interesting is if you added a different fruit or vegetable on top of the kiwi, with a whole different portfolio of phytonutrients; would they complement one another or would it just be a plateau across the board.
+What would be interesting is if you added a different fruit or vegetable on top of the kiwi, with a whole different portfolio of phytonutrients.
+Would they complement one another, or would it just be a plateau across the board?
 We didn’t find out, until recently.
 And we’ll look at that study in tomorrow’s video.